SAP-samples/teched2025-DA260/exercises/ex6/README.md

-# Exercise 6 - Outbound pull of data in Datasphere with JDBC or oData
+# Exercise 6 - Outbound pull of data in Datasphere with JDBC or OData

 In this exercise you will build on the OpenSQL created in [Exercise 5](../ex5/).
 The idea is to allow pulling data through the same OpenSQL endpoint and additionally provide an OData endpoint.